SAP/openui5-docs/docs/JSDoc_Guidelines_eeaa5de.md

 -   For subclasses, document the inheritance by using an `@extends` tag in their constructor doclet.

 -   Document at least public and protected methods with JSDoc, mark them as `@public` or `@protected`.

-    If you also document private methods with JSDoc, mark them as `@private`.
-This is currently the default in OpenUI5, but not in JSDoc, so it is safer to explicitly specify this. `@protected` is not clearly defined for a JavaScript environment.
-In OpenUI5, it denotes a method that is not meant to be used by applications.
-It might be used outside the relevant class or subclasses, but only in closely related classes.

-    To explicitly specify which modules are allowed to use a class or function, mark the latter as `@private` followed by `@ui5-restricted <modulenames>`, with a comma-separated list of the modules that have access to this class or function.

-    > ### Note:
-    > To ensure that external JSDoc generators can also produce proper documentation, `@private` must be used first followed by `@ui5-restricted`. `@ui5-restricted` overrules `@private`, if it can be interpreted by the generator.
+For more information on these and other tags that determine the visibility of your method in the *API Reference*, see [JSDoc Visibility Tags](JSDoc_Visibility_Tags_b0d5fe2.md).

 -   Document method parameters with type \(in curly braces\) and parameter name \(in square brackets if optional\).